DevoInc/nodejs-sdk/docs/sender.md

 sender.send('my first message')
 ```

-From that point you can start sending events:
+From that point you can start sending events, either as strings or as objects:

 ```js
 sender.send('something happened')